ra1028/Carbon/README.md

 Components made with `Carbon` are compatible with `SwiftUI`.
 The component can easily works as SwiftUI by composing with `View` protocol.
-However, SwiftUI doesn't support self-sizing by auto layout, so we need to specify the height explicitly by `Component.referenceSize(in:)` or `View.frame(height:)`.
+Currently SwiftUI doesn't support self-sizing, so can use `UIView.intrinsicContentSize` or specify the height explicitly by `Component.referenceSize(in:)` or `View.frame(height:)`.

 ```swift
 struct HelloMessage: Component, View {